googlecloudrobotics/core/docs/quickstart.md

     gcloud auth application-default login
     ```

-1. Create a directory for the project configuration.
+1. Create a directory for CRC installer.

     ```
     mkdir cloud-robotics
     cd cloud-robotics
     ```

-1. Install the latest nightly build into the GCP project you are using.
-The command below will interactively ask you for the ID of your GCP project.
+1. Set your GCP project ID as an environment variable.

     ```
+    export PROJECT_ID=[YOUR_GCP_PROJECT_ID]
+    ```

+1. Install the latest nightly build into your GCP project by running the install script.
+    Accept the default configuration by hitting `ENTER` on all questions; you can change the settings later.

+    ```
     curl -fS "https://storage.googleapis.com/cloud-robotics-releases/run-install.sh" >run-install.sh
-    bash ./run-install.sh
+    bash ./run-install.sh $PROJECT_ID
     ```

 The install script created a Kubernetes cluster using Google Kubernetes Engine and used Helm to install the Cloud Robotics Core components.